Services

 TAILWHEEL ENDORSEMENT

-We offer tailwheel training in a Piper J3 Cub.
-Generally our curriculum will have you ready to fly tailwheel airplanes in about 5 hours depending on the student.
+We offer tailwheel training; generally our curriculum will have you ready to fly tailwheel airplanes in about 5 hours depending on the student.

 SPIN TRAINING and UPSET RECOVERY